About us

 Say hello

-If something in the journey feels off for your situation, tell us.
+If our questions miss something about your situation, tell us.
 We read every note at hello@babypickr.com.
 This is a small family project, not a content farm.
 Thank you for trusting us with a piece of your registry brain.

 With care,